Recent LLVM hash table improvements

 Takeaways

-• Linear probing + a good mixer beats quadratic + tombstones on a pointer-heavy workload. #197390 was the unlock; the algorithm change then ran across two containers.
+• Linear probing + a good mixer beats quadratic + tombstones on a pointer-heavy workload. #197390 fixed the weak pointer hash.

 • Swiss Table family implementations are poor at small keys.
 If deletion performance does not matter, you don't need its heavy implementation.